MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-service-add-data-fields-tax-integration-by-extension.md

 In this code, `_destination` is the wrapper object that is used to generate the post request, and `_source` is the `TaxIntegrationLineObject` object.

 > [!NOTE]
 > Define the key that is used in the request form as **private const str**.
-The string should be exactly the same as the measure name added in the topic, [Add data fields in tax configurations](tax-service-add-data-fields-tax-configurations.md).
+The string should be exactly the same as the **measure name** added in the topic, [Add data fields in tax configurations](tax-service-add-data-fields-tax-configurations.md).
+>
+>   - Measure is the new tax measure added in tax configuration.
+Please refer to [Add data fields in tax configurations](tax-service-add-data-fields-tax-configurations.md).
+>   - The IO string should be the same with **measure name**, not label.
 >
 > Set the field in the **copyToTaxableDocumentLineWrapperFromTaxIntegrationLineObjectByLine** method by using the **SetField** method.
 The data type of the second parameter should be **string**.
 If the data type isn't **string**, convert it to string.
 > If the data type is X++ **enum type**, it is recommended that **enum2Symbol** method should be used to convert the enum value to string.
 The enum value added in the tax configuration should be exactly the same as the enum name.
 Below are the differences between enum value, label, and name.
 >